 In Missouri, the area where grasslands and forests meet is home to prairie lizards.

-They are most active during the day and are frequently seen lounging on rocks or logs that have been exposed to the sun.
+They are most active during the day and are frequently seen lounging on rocks or logs exposed to the sun.

 These lizards in Missouri eat mostly insects and spiders, such as beetles and ants.
-It can reject its tail and run away if it feels threatened by a predator.
+If they feel threatened by a predator, they can reject their tail and run away.

 The tail keeps twitching, which normally diverts the attention of predators.